 So that is my just subjective impression from photos.
 But what did others have to say who saw the horse in person?
 Judi Forbis gives us the greatest insight, in her book Authentic Arabian Bloodstock II.
 When General Von Szandtner was hired to manage the E.A.O. he developed a detailed hand written herd book with pedigrees, photos and descriptions of various breeding stock.
 During the 1960s, Judi Forbis photographed and hand copied each page of Von Szandtner's herd books, recording the details, later offering much of the information in her book.
-By the time Von Szandtner reviewed El Sareei, he would have been a mature stallion.
-Von Szandtner notes: "...very noble, very noble head, lively large eyes, well set ears, good well-set neck, good withers, forward stretching soft back, good loins, good croup, high set tail, wide and deep, cannons tied in, pasterns a little bit long, sickel-hocked, very little walking on toes, sound sex organs, good movements."
+By the time bit long, sickel-hocked, very little walking on toes, sound sex organs, good movements."
 Judi went on to include comments from Von Szandtner's successor, Dr. Mohamed Marsafi who described El Sareei as: "structurally better than Shahloul but not as good a head.
 Height about 15 hands."
 Then Judi, having also seen El Sareei on many occasions notes: "One of the most splendid and classic Arabians we had the pleasure to see.
-Beautiful head, wellbalanced, prideful carriage, iridescent copper coat; a magnificent specimen of the breed.
+Beautiful head, well-balanced, prideful carriage, iridescent copper coat; a magnificent specimen of the breed.
 A good broodmare sire."
 She also noted in other of her books that he was typical of the Bint El Bahreyn line having excellent movement.